dqops/dqo/docs/dqo-concepts/home-folders/dqops-user-home.md

 *rules/requirements.txt* file at all.
 Instead, DQOps will require that all necessary packages were already installed in the Python's system or virtual environment that is used to start the `python -m dqops` command.

-In a production DQOps instance that was started from [docker](../../working-with-dqo/installation/run-dqo-as-docker-container.md), DQOps will detect changes to the *rules/requirements.txt* file on startup and will reinstall required packages.
+A production DQOps instance that was started from [docker](../../working-with-dqo/installation/run-dqo-as-docker-container.md), DQOps will detect changes to the *rules/requirements.txt* file on startup and will reinstall required packages.